Cash demand soars in Puerto Rico after hurricane hit ATMs, card systems

 The New York Fed’s cash distribution operations were working and it had adequate stocks to meet the needs of lenders and other firms on the U.S. territory, a spokeswoman told Reuters.

-“Demand for cash is extraordinarily high right now, and will evolve as depository institutions regain power, armored car services are able to reach branches, and ATMs are once again active,” the spokeswoman said.
+“Demand for cash is extraordinarily high right now, and will evolve as depository institutions regain power, armoured car services are able to reach branches, and ATMs are once again active,” the spokeswoman said.

 “We are coordinating with local and national authorities to monitor the situation on the ground very closely, and are actively preparing to meet any sustained elevated currency demand in the future,” she added.